 Samuel’s determination and drive to continue fighting his critical illness is heroic and admirable.
 These are traits that the Tampa Fire Rescue Department thought to be particularly special.
 When they found out Samuel wanted to be a firefighter, they invited him to join their team.

 After being sworn in and issued a uniform, Samuel was eager to get on the fire engine.
-His team gave him a tour of the truck and explained what all the tools were used for.
+His team gave him a tour of the truck and explained how all the tools were used.
 Samuel was all smiles as he rode to their first mission: a water rescue.
 They jumped on a firefighting boat and Samuel was able to put out of fire on his own.
 He felt so accomplished!

 Wish Granters: Nelcy A. Rivera-De Leon & Roger Zehr

 Wish adopted by Transportation Control Systems and Steve & Natalie Gillis